 Finding a financial advisor you can trust is so important.
-The right advisor can help you build wealth without the headaches, but the wrong advisor can lead you to financial ruin.
+The right one can help you build wealth without the headaches, while the wrong one can lead you to financial ruin.

 What is Financial Planning for Physicians?